-- Perform thorough cleaning on high traffic areas such as break rooms, lunch areas, and changing areas and areas of ingress and egress such as handrails, and frequently disinfect commonly used surfaces including steering wheels, doorknobs, toilets, and handwashing facilities. - Clean touchable surfaces between shifts or between users, whichever is more frequent, including but not limited to working surfaces, tools, handles and latches, and controls on stationary and mobile equipment. - Ensure delivery vehicles and equipment are cleaned before and after delivery routes and carry additional sanitation materials during deliveries. - Avoid sharing phones, other work tools, or equipment wherever possible.
+- Perform thorough cleaning in high traffic areas such as break rooms, lunch areas, and changing areas and areas of ingress and egress such as handrails.
+Frequently disinfect commonly used surfaces including steering wheels, doorknobs, toilets, and handwashing facilities. - Clean touchable surfaces between shifts or between users, whichever is more frequent, including but not limited to working surfaces, tools, handles and latches, and controls on stationary and mobile equipment. - Ensure delivery vehicles and equipment are cleaned before and after delivery routes and carry additional disinfection materials during deliveries. - Avoid sharing phones, other work tools, or equipment wherever possible.
 Never share PPE.
-Shared equipment like tools and machinery must be disinfected prior to and at the conclusion of use to mitigate transmission. - Provide time for workers to implement cleaning practices before and after shifts.
-If cleaning is assigned to the worker, they must be compensated for that time.
+Shared equipment like tools and machinery must be disinfected prior to and at the conclusion of use to mitigate transmission. - Provide time for workers to implement cleaning practices during their shift.
+Cleaning assignments should be assigned during working hours as part of the worker's job duties.
 Procure options for third-party cleaning companies to assist with the increased cleaning demand, as needed. - Ensure sanitary facilities, restrooms, and handwashing stations with soap, water, paper towels, and hand sanitizer are provided at all sites and workplaces.
 Ensure that these facilities stay operational and stocked at all times and provide additional supplies when needed.
-Provide additional sanitary facilities (portable toilets and handwashing stations) if necessary. - Stagger breaks if feasible to ensure physical distancing and the chance to clean restrooms frequently. - When choosing cleaning chemicals, employers should use products approved for use against COVID-19 included on the Environmental Protection Agency (EPA)-approved list and follow product instructions.
+Provide additional sanitary facilities (portable toilets and handwashing stations) if necessary. - Stagger breaks if feasible to ensure physical distancing and the chance to clean restrooms frequently. - When choosing disinfecting chemicals, employers should use products approved for use against COVID-19 included on the Environmental Protection Agency (EPA)-approved list and follow product instructions.
 Use disinfectants labeled to be effective against emerging viral pathogens, diluted household bleach solutions (5 tablespoons per gallon of water), or alcohol solutions with at least 70% alcohol that are appropriate for the surface.
-Provide employees training on manufacturer's directions and Cal/OSHA requirements for safe use.
-Workers using cleaners or disinfectants should wear gloves as required by the product instructions. - Employees should inspect deliveries and take all necessary and feasible disinfection measures when receiving goods that appear tampered with.
+Provide workers training on the chemical hazards, manufacturer's directions, ventilation requirements, and Cal/OSHA requirements for safe use.
+Workers using cleaners or disinfectants should wear gloves as required by the product instructions.
+Follow the asthma-safer cleaning methods recommended by the